2016 Republika Srpska National Day referendum: Background

 Since the declaration of Republika Srpska (formerly the Republic of the Serb people of Bosnia and Herzegovina) on 9 January 1992, the national day in the entity has been celebrated on that date.
-On 26 November 2015 the Constitutional Court of Bosnia and Herzegovina ruled against the constitutionality of the RS National Day, held on 9 January, deeming it discriminatory against non-Serbs.
-The date marks the Orthodox day of St. Stephen (which is also the slava of RS, St. Stephen being the patron saint), as well as the 1992 establishment of Republika Srpska as a breakaway entity of the then Republic of Bosnia and Herzegovina (itself seceding from SFR Yugoslavia).
-The Court gave six months to the RS to establish a different entity holiday.
+On 26 November 2015 the Constitutional Court of Bosnia and Herzegovina ruled against the constitutionality of the Republika Srpska National Day, held on 9 January, deeming it discriminatory against non-Serbs.
+The date marks the Orthodox day of St. Stephen (which is also the slava of Republika Srpska, St. Stephen being the patron saint), as well as the 1992 establishment of Republika Srpska as a breakaway entity of the then Republic of Bosnia and Herzegovina (itself seceding from SFR Yugoslavia).
+The Court gave six months to the Republika Srpska to establish a different entity holiday.

-RS authorities reacted by contesting the decision of the BiH Constitutional Court and calling for constitutional amendments within 120 days to get rid of international judges sitting in the Court, simultaneously calling for a popular referendum on whether RS citizens support the decision of the Constitutional Court.
-RS opposition leaders also joined RS President Milorad Dodik in contesting the decision of the BiH Constitutional Court.
+Republika Srpska authorities reacted by contesting the decision of the BiH Constitutional Court and calling for constitutional amendments within 120 days to get rid of international judges sitting in the Court, simultaneously calling for a popular referendum on whether Republika Srpska citizens support the decision of the Constitutional Court.
+Republika Srpska opposition leaders also joined Republika Srpska President Milorad Dodik in contesting the decision of the BiH Constitutional Court.

 On 9 January 2016 Republika Srpska authorities celebrated the "unconstitutional" holiday, in spite of the Court ruling.
 Serbian PM Aleksandar Vučić also attended the event.
-Croat RS MPs also supported the RS Day and the referendum.
+Croat Republika Srpska MPs also supported the Republika Srpska Day and the referendum.

-The RS National Assembly passed a resolution on the referendum on 15 July 2016, with the backing of all Serb parties and the boycott of Bosniak RS MPs.
+The Republika Srpska National Assembly passed a resolution on the referendum on 15 July 2016, with the backing of all Serb parties and the boycott of Bosniak Republika Srpska MPs.
 The Council for Protection of Vital National Interests of the Republika Srpska Constitutional Court in Banja Luka stated the decision would not endanger the "vital national interests" of the Bosniak people, thus not allowing them to veto it.
 Dodik confirmed that the referendum would be held on 25 September, one week before the planned local elections.